Study in Canada

 Scholarships, grants, and bursaries are available for international students wishing to study in Canada, at both undergraduate and postgraduate levels.
 These include specific scholarships for sporting and academic achievement, and subject-specific scholarships.
 You might also be able to apply for a scholarship offered exclusively by the university at which you plan to study.
 In all cases, it’s important to apply as early as possible as scholarship funding is limited and highly competitive.
 International applicants are also advised to research study abroad scholarship opportunities offered by organizations in their home country.

 One example of a source of scholarships to study in Canada is the Canadian Commonwealth Scholarship Program, which provides scholarships to students of other Commonwealth countries.
 You might also find the financial assistance information on the Canadian Information Centre for International Credentials website useful.
+You can also check out our listing of scholarships to study in Canada.

 Applying to universities in Canada

-For some university programs, and almost all international students, you will be required to provide an essay, a statement of intent or personal statement of experience.
+For some university programs, and for almost all international students, you will be required to provide an essay, a statement of intent or personal statement of experience.
 Other documents required may include: letters of reference, examples of extracurricular involvement, evidence of community service, athletic participation, and details of awards and scholarships won.